nwubni/M4-PF-Assignment/docs/proposal.md

 The system uses a **multi-agent orchestration pattern** where specialized agents collaborate to handle different aspects of banking operations:

 1. **Orchestrator Agent**:
-   - Classifies user intent using LLM
+   - Classifies user intent using LLM with Pydantic validation
+   - Detects and decomposes multi-part queries
    - Routes queries to appropriate specialized agents
-   - Manages conversation flow
+   - Manages conversation flow and state

 2. **Specialized Agents**:
    - Each agent handles a specific domain (banking, investments, FAQs, policies)
-   - Agents use RAG (Retrieval-Augmented Generation) with vector stores for knowledge-based responses
+   - Investment, FAQ, and Policy agents use RAG (Retrieval-Augmented Generation) with FAISS vector stores for knowledge-based responses
+   - Bank Agent handles transaction logic and database operations
+   - Aggregator Agent combines responses from multiple agents for multi-part queries
    - Agents can request follow-up information when needed

 ### Technologies Integrated